 Hydrocephalus and Shunts

-It can be the result of a variety of different diseases and injuries including those that cause disruptions to the absorption of CSF or an obstruction to the CSF flow (Koutoukidis et al. 2016).
+Hydrocephalus can be caused by a variety of different diseases and injuries, including those that cause disruptions to the absorption of CSF or an obstruction to the CSF flow (Koutoukidis et al. 2016).

-There are different treatments available for those with hydrocephalus depending on many individual factors, but often can involve insertion of a shunt.
+There are different treatments available for those with hydrocephalus depending on the individual, but they often involve the insertion of a shunt.

 A shunt allows the excess CSF to drain to a different part of the body.
-In the older patient with idiopathic normal pressure hydrocephalus, insertion of a VP shunt shows improvement rates in between 61-90% of patients presenting with this condition (Saehle et al. 2014).
+In the older patient with idiopathic normal pressure hydrocephalus, insertion of a VP shunt shows improvement rates in 61 to 90% of patients presenting with this condition (Saehle et al. 2014).
 Idiopathic normal pressure hydrocephalus is often diagnosed in older adults and is characterised by gait disturbances, cognitive impairment and urinary incontinence (Saehle et al. 2014).

-The different types of shunts used most commonly include ventriculoperitoneal (VP) shunts, ventriculoatrial (VA) shunts or a lumboperitoneal (LP) shunts (Koutoukidis et al. 2016).
+The different types of shunts used most commonly include ventriculoperitoneal (VP) shunts, ventriculoatrial (VA) shunts and lumboperitoneal (LP) shunts (Koutoukidis et al. 2016).

 Shunts will generally consist of three components:

 As with any procedure, every shunt and every person with a shunt is different.
-So what works for one person may not necessary be ideal for the next.
-This is why some valves can be adjustable, which means that instead of having a fixed pressure valve at the same value for everyone, these adjustable valves can be readjusted by a clinician according to patient need (Hydrocephalus Association 2017).
+What works for one person may not necessarily be ideal for the next.
+This is why some valves can be adjustable, meaning that instead of having a fixed pressure valve at the same value for everyone, these adjustable valves can be readjusted by a clinician according to patient need (Hydrocephalus Association 2017).

 VP shunts are the most common type of shunt for draining excess CSF.
 These shunts generally contain a pressure-sensitive valve that releases CSF once the pressure reaches a certain level (Rinker et al. 2015).
 In VP shunts, a catheter is inserted into the ventricle with tubing tunnelled subcutaneously down the thorax and then further tunnelled into the peritoneal cavity where the CSF is absorbed.

-VA shunts are less common than VP shunts and the only difference between them is that rather than finishing in the peritoneal cavity, the VA shunt finishes in the right atrium of the heart and CSF is absorbed via our blood stream (Rinker et al. 2015).
+VA shunts are less common than VP shunts and fairly similar.
+The only difference is that rather than finishing in the peritoneal cavity, the VA shunt finishes in the right atrium of the heart and CSF is absorbed via the bloodstream (Rinker et al. 2015).

 An LP shunt consists of a catheter inserted between two lumbar vertebras into the thecal space, which is then tunnelled around the abdomen into the peritoneal cavity for absorption (Rinker et al. 2015).

-As with any surgery, the insertion of shunts doesn’t come without risks.
-These risks include mechanical obstruction of the shunt, infection, and subdural haematomas.
+As with any surgery, the insertion of a shunt doesn’t come without risks.
+These risks include mechanical obstruction of the shunt, infection and subdural haematomas.